First Step in YOUR Journey to Homeownership – FREE Homebuyer Seminar!

 Don’t miss out on this valuable opportunity to gain the confidence and knowledge you need to take the first step towards homeownership.
 Mark your calendars and join us at our Bediz Group office located at 1918 18th St NW in Washington D.C..
 See you there!

-If you’re unable to attend, but would like to set up a confidential consultation with Tia, she can be reached at 202-441-3894 or [email protected].
+If you’re unable to attend, but would like to schedule a confidential consultation with Tia Francis, she can be reached at (202) 441-3894 or [email protected].

 Bediz Group is one of the area’s top-producing teams with Keller Williams Capital Properties (main office: 202-243-7700).
 For more information about Bediz Group, visit bediz.com or follow @bedizgroup on social media!